nice-game-hints/zniw-adventure/BigFungus/tra.md

 To the market, to get some food.

 # Where is the market?
-You should find it with little trouble as you explore the village.
+You shouldn't have much trouble finding it as you explore the village.
 It's huge, and you should really explore as much as you can!

 ## Where is Tra?
 She's checking out the food stall that's being run by a friendly Thescelosaurus.

 # I have talked to Tra.
-Great - she mentioned possibly getting you a job if you talked to her at the farm later.
+Great - she mentioned possibly getting you a job if you came to talk to her on the farm.

 # Where can I find the farm?
-It'll be on the edge of town - try heading west.
+It'll be on the edge of town.

+# Which edge?
+Try heading west.

 ## I can't seem to find the farm!
 Go west of the market into the west district, and then north into the fields.